-Our credit facilities and the indentures governing our and our parent companies' debt contain a number of significant covenants that could adversely affect our ability to operate our business, as well as significantly affect our and our parent companies' liquidity, and therefore could adversely affect our results of operations.
+The Charter Operating credit facilities and the indentures governing our and our parent companies' debt contain a number of significant covenants that could adversely affect our ability to operate our business, as well as significantly affect our and our parent companies' liquidity, and therefore could adversely affect our results of operations.
 These covenants will restrict, among other things, our and our parent companies' ability to:

-- incur additional debt;
+- · incur additional debt;

-- repurchase or redeem equity interests and debt;
+- · repurchase or redeem equity interests and debt;

-- issue equity;
+- · issue equity;

-- make certain investments or acquisitions;
+- · make certain investments or acquisitions;

-- pay dividends or make other distributions;
+- · pay dividends or make other distributions;

-- dispose of assets or merge;
+- · dispose of assets or merge;

-- enter into related party transactions;
+- · enter into related party transactions;

-- grant liens and pledge assets.
+· grant liens and pledge assets.

-Furthermore, our credit facilities require our subsidiaries to, among other things, maintain specified financial ratios, meet specified financial tests and provide annual audited financial statements, with an unqualified opinion from our independent auditors.
-Our ability to comply with these provisions may be affected by events beyond our control.
+Furthermore, Charter Operating's credit facilities require our subsidiaries to, among other things, maintain specified financial ratios, meet specified financial tests and provide annual audited financial statements, with an unqualified opinion from our independent auditors.
+Charter Operating's ability to comply with these provisions may be affected by events beyond our control.

 The breach of any covenants or obligations in our or our parent companies' foregoing indentures or credit facilities, not otherwise waived or amended, could result in a default under the applicable debt agreement or instrument and could trigger acceleration of the related debt, which in turn could trigger defaults under other agreements governing our and our parent companies' long-term indebtedness.
-In addition, the secured lenders under our credit facilities and the holders of our senior second-lien notes could foreclose on their collateral, which includes equity interests in our subsidiaries, and exercise other rights of secured creditors.
-Any default under those credit facilities or the indentures governing our or our parent companies' notes could adversely affect our growth, our financial condition and our results of operations and our ability to make payments on our notes and our credit facilities and other debt of our subsidiaries.
+In addition, the secured lenders under the Charter Operating credit facilities and the holders of the Charter Operating senior second-lien notes could foreclose on their collateral, which includes equity interests in our subsidiaries, and exercise other rights of secured creditors.
+Any default under those credit facilities or the indentures governing our or our parent companies' notes could adversely affect our growth, our financial condition and our results of operations and our ability to make payments on our notes and Charter Operating's credit facilities and other debt of our subsidiaries.

 All of our and our parent companies' outstanding debt is subject to change of control provisions.
-We and our parent companies may not have the ability to raise the funds necessary to fulfill our and our parent companies' obligations under our and our parent companies' indebtedness following a change of control, which would place us and our parent companies in default under the applicable debt instruments.
+We and our parent companies may not have the ability to raise the funds necessary to fulfill our and our parent companies' indebtedness following a change of control, which would place us and our parent companies in default under the applicable debt instruments.